-Following the Child
+3. Following The Child

 Follow the child, they will show you what they need to do, what they need to develop in themselves and what area they need to be challenged in.
-“The aim of the children who persevere in their work with an object is certainly not to “learn”; they are drawn to it by the needs of their inner life, which must be recognized and developed by its means.” – Maria Montessori.
+The aim of the children who persevere in their work with an object is certainly not to “learn”; they are drawn to it by the needs of their inner life, which must be recognized and developed by its means.” – Maria Montessori.

 Do not tell them what they have to do, but rather present them with choices of different materials/toys.
 Also, stand back and watch the child what he does, there is no need to intervene all the time unless he has become really destructive and about to hurt himself or others.
 Knowing when to intervene is a skill parents will learn as they get to know their child and as parents have set limits for the child.

-Correcting the Child
+4. Correcting The Child